elbrit-dev/elbrit-app/PLASMIC_INTERFACE_EXAMPLE.md

 # Plasmic Interface Configuration Examples

-This document shows exactly how to configure the PrimeDataTable pivot table props in the Plasmic interface.
+This document shows exactly how to configure the PrimeDataTable pivot table and expandable table props in the Plasmic interface.

 ## Plasmic Right Panel - Pivot Table Props Section